 Under President Trump's predecessor, in 2010 President Obama cancelled, and effectively shut down, NASA's five-year effort (named the Constellation Program) to return astronauts to the moon citing budget cuts.

-*Update: President Donald Trump signed an executive order re-establishing the National Space Council for the first time in nearly 25 years, seeks to privatize the International Space Station and signed an executive order for a new branch of the military focused solely on space call Space Force and NASA completed its first mission to the sun and its outermost atmosphere.
+*Update: President Donald Trump signed an executive order re-establishing the National Space Council for the first time in nearly 25 years, signed an executive order for a new 6th branch of the military focused solely on space call Space Force and NASA completed its first mission to the sun and its outermost atmosphere.

 3/21/17: President Donald J. Trump signed the National Aeronautics and Space Administration (NASA) Transition Authorization Act of 2017, the first comprehensive NASA authorization passed by Congress in more than six years.
 The bill demonstrates strong bipartisan support for our Nation’s space program and helps ensure that NASA remains at the forefront of exploration and discovery.

 6/30/17: President Donald Trump signed an executive order to re-establish the National Space Council, reviving an entity that was formed during the 1960s race between the U.S. and the Soviet Union to reach the moon first.
 “Space exploration is not only essential to our character as a nation but our economy and our great nation’s security,” Trump said adding, “I think privatization of certain aspects is going to play an important role.”